diet during pregnancy

 Prevent anemia

 Most women experience iron deficiency for the first time during pregnancy.
-Demand for this element doubles, which is associated with increased hemoglobin production. in your diet iron-rich foods: green leafy vegetables, lentils, egg yolks, dried apricots and prunes, parsley, and, if you eat them, grass-fed meat.
+Demand for this element doubles, which is associated with increased hemoglobin production.
+The body produces additional blood necessary for both mother and baby.
+Therefore, it's important to include iron-rich foods in your diet : green leafy vegetables, lentils, egg yolks, dried apricots and prunes, parsley, and, if you eat them, grass-fed meat.
 Iron-rich foods should be combined with those containing vitamin C (sauerkraut and cucumbers, tomatoes, chokeberry, blackcurrant, and rosehip preserves, etc.).
 Anemia usually resolves after the baby is born, but it's dangerous during pregnancy, as it can lead to premature birth or contribute to low birth weight.

 Protein requirement